Overall rating of care

 The Victorian Healthcare Experience Survey (VHES) asks patients about their experiences during their stay at a Victorian public health service.
 As part of the survey, patients rate the overall experience of their care.

 The graph below shows the overall rating of care where a patient recorded this as either 'good' or 'very good'.
-You can search by health service and date.
+You can filter by health service.

 Scroll down further for more information about the data (measures).